-The effort parameter is currently in beta and only supported by Claude Opus 4.5.
+The effort parameter is supported by Claude Opus 4.6, Claude Sonnet 4.6, and Claude Opus 4.5.

-By default, Claude uses maximum effort—spending as many tokens as needed for the best possible outcome.
-By lowering the effort level, you can instruct Claude to be more conservative with token usage, optimizing for speed and cost while accepting some reduction in capability.
+By default, Claude uses high effort, spending as many tokens as needed for excellent results.
+You can raise the effort level to max for the absolute highest capability, or lower it to be more conservative with token usage, optimizing for speed and cost while accepting some reduction in capability.

 Setting effort to "high" produces exactly the same behavior as omitting the effort parameter entirely.